Noah-Everett/ANNIE_GPVM/bin/README.md

 ### Note:
 - As of now, these scripts have not been made to be the most user-friendly.
 They lack things like error messages and option/argument checking.
 These may or may not be added in the future.
 - These scripts where made to make my life more convenient, thus they include shortcuts to directories in `$NE` which is of little use to others.
 However, this should be fairly easy to change in each script.
+Again, this may or may not be changed in the future.
 - To use the following commands make sure to run: `source /annie/app/users/neverett/bin/setup`
 - `<>` denotes required option or argument, `[]` denotes optional option or argument.